Quick Answer

 The cross-over between state and federal maritime law will be clearer to an attorney who handles cases on a regular basis.

-Important Maritime Law and Acts that apply in Texas
+Important Maritime Laws that apply in Texas

 Longshore and Harbor Workers Compensation Act